Union of the Right and Centre

-The term is subsequently used for the lists and candidacies presented by The Republicans party and its centrist allies (Union of Democrats and Independents and The Centrists).
+The term is subsequently used for the lists and candidacies presented by The Republicans (LR) party and its centrist allies (Union of Democrats and Independents and The Centrists).

 With a view to the legislative elections of June 2022, the president of LR Christian Jacob unveiled during a National Congress organized on May 7, 2022, an agreement providing for mutual withdrawals between the three formations, including 457 candidates invested by LR, 59 by the UDI, 26 by LC and one by Liberties and Territories.